Malloc83/Get-string-GET_STR/README.md

 }
 ```
-For the validation check the basecase is that all inputted charactes are alphanumeric (isalnum(ch)), and then with logival OR(||) the exceptions are checked in case the character would not be alphanumric to maintain the 'valid' variable TRUE for the 5 defined exceptions.
+For the validation check the basecase is that all inputted charactes are alphanumeric (isalnum(ch)), and then with logical OR(||) the exceptions are checked in case the character would not be alphanumric to maintain the 'valid' variable TRUE for the 5 defined exceptions.

 For this exception validation the **flags** and the **presets** are used in a bitwise AND (&) comparison.
 This means that the bit corresponding to a specific flag needs to be present in the preset as per function input variable **flag**.